Lens mount: Secondary lens mount

 Secondary lens refers to a multi-element lens mounted either in front of a camera's primary lens, or in between the camera body and the primary lens.

 (D)SLR camera & interchangeable-lens manufacturers offer lens accessories like extension tubes and secondary lenses like teleconverters, which mount in between the camera body and the primary lens, both using and providing a primary lens mount.
 Various lensmakers also offer optical accessories that mount in front of the lens; these may include wide-angle, telephoto, fisheye, and close-up or macro adapters.

 Canon PowerShot A and Canon PowerShot G cameras have a built-in or non-interchangeable primary (zoom) lens, and Canon has "conversion tube" accessories available for some Canon PowerShot camera models which provide either a 52mm or 58mm "accessory/filter" screw thread.
 Canon's close-up, wide- (WC-DC), and tele-conversion (TC-DC) lenses have 2, 3, and 4-element lenses respectively, so they are multi-element lenses and not diopter "filters".

 Lens mount adapters

 This lens adapter is a passive adapter designed for mounting a Nikon F mount lens to a Micro Four Thirds camera.

 Lens mount adapters are designed to attach a lens to a camera body with non-matching mounts.
 Generally, a lens can be easily adapted to a camera body with a smaller flange focal distance by simply adding space between the camera and the lens.
 When attempting to adapt a lens to a camera body with a larger flange focal distance, the adapter must include a secondary lens in order to compensate.
 This has the side effect of decreasing the amount of light that reaches the sensor, as well as adding a crop factor to the lens.
 Without the secondary lens, these adapters will function as an extension tube and will not be able to focus to infinity.

+In addition, active lens adapters will include electronic connections, enabling communication between the lens and the camera.